How To Thwart Airbnb Scammers

 Research The Host

 Airbnb will verify its host using various methods – government IDs, phone numbers and email addresses.
 Be sure to look over their profile to see if these things have been uploaded.
-Airbnb does not thoroughly vet hosts in this manner, which is why you should be mindful of what a host has provided (and not provided).
+Airbnb does not thoroughly vet hosts in this manner, which is why you should be mindful of what a host has provided (and not provided) to safeguard against Airbnb scams.

 Other Things To Be Mindful Of